reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ### IntBinaryOperator

-The `BinaryOperator` interface represents operation upon two int-valued operands and producing an int-valued result.
+The `IntBinaryOperator` interface represents an operation upon two int-valued operands and producing an int-valued result.

 ```java
 @FunctionalInterface